 Magnesium is one of the many substances we need to survive and thrive.
 What does magnesium do for our bodies?
-Review this guide and learn how to make sure you and your family members are getting enough of this key mineral.
+Review this guide to find out why magnesium is essential and how to ensure you and your family members are getting enough of this crucial mineral.

 What Is Magnesium?

-The nutrient magnesium, which occurs naturally in the body and exists in many of the foods we eat, supports more than 300 different functions of the enzyme system.
+The nutrient magnesium, which occurs naturally in the body and exists in many foods we eat, supports more than 300 different functions of the enzyme system and up to 800 other physical and cognitive processes.
 What does magnesium do?
 This magical mineral facilitates immune function, keeps blood pressure in check, and helps the muscles and nerves function properly.

 - Lower blood pressure among people who have hypertension